PaperMC/PaperDocs/source/server/configuration.rst

 treasure-maps-return-already-discovered
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * **default**: false
-* **description**: Instructs the server to pre-fill treasure maps with data rather than requiring the player discover it themselves.
+* **description**: Instructs the server to target the first treasure location found, rather than the first undiscovered one.
+Vanilla mechanics normally find the first undiscovered location, which may lead to structures that were not fully looted, and can also fail with a world border set.
+Enabling this will make the map simply find the closest target structure, regardless if it has been loaded or not already.

 nether-ceiling-void-damage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~